What Is the Problem Solved by Smart Contracts? A Clear Explanation for Businesses and Innovators

 Introduction

-In a world that still runs on paperwork, intermediaries, and slow-moving bureaucratic systems, smart contracts are revolutionizing how agreements are made and enforced.
-Built on blockchain technology, smart contracts offer a way to automate trust—removing the need for third-party oversight and enabling secure, real-time digital transactions.
+In a world that still relies heavily on paperwork, intermediaries, and slow-moving bureaucratic systems, smart contracts are transforming how agreements are created and enforced.
+Built on blockchain technology, smart contracts enable the automation of trust by executing predefined rules automatically, without the need for third-party oversight.
+This allows businesses to run secure, real-time digital transactions with greater efficiency and transparency.

 What Are Smart Contracts?